-This version which we have offered in the past was originally from a small seed collection in USA, labelled 'Irish Gardeners Delight'.
+This version was originally from a small seed collection in USA, labelled 'Irish Gardeners Delight'.
 It has definitely got smaller fruit than what we would normally expect, and we're pretty sure now that it's not really 'Gardeners' Delight' at all, being more in the style of the smaller cherry types such as 'Sweet 100'.

 BUT , and it's a big 'but', the flavour is great.
 This is the sweetest cherry tomato we've ever tried.
 And the fruit, although small, are produced in huge numbers on enormously long trusses.

 We weren't going to list it any more, but many visitors to the gardens pointed out that it was one of the best cherries they'd ever tasted, so we thought we ought to leave it in the catalogue!
 And it is now one of our most popular.
 Get your seed now, you won't be disappointed.